What to Expect at Freshman Orientation

 - Remember, even if you don't get a class, it's not the end of the world.
 Have back-ups prepared, and get on any waitlists you can.

 - Check out UT's tips on registration here.

 - Come early to orientation!
 The check-in line can get super long, so plan to arrive as soon as it opens for the day.

 - Familiarize yourself with the campus.
 It can be super easy to get lost your first few days on campus.
 Buildings you'll need to know include Jester, FAC, Hogg Auditorium, and your individual college.

 - Use rate my professor, but take it with a grain of salt.
 It can be a great resource to gain a better idea of what you're signing up for, but remember, most people only post when they're really upset.

 - Make friends!
-You may not keep in touch after orientation, but talk to new people, go out and experience the planned events, and try new things: that's what college is all about.
+You may not keep in touch after orientation, but talk to new people and try new things: that's what college is all about.